-In our latest podcast I described how we may have found a way to save $7500 in the cost of producing our board game Tolroth.
+In one of our podcast episodes I described how we may have found a way to save $7500 in the cost of producing a board game with miniatures.
 I’m going to summarise the main points here because I know not everyone listens to podcasts.

 - We approached board game manufacturers to get quotes on the cost of manufacturing our game.

 - The manufacturers gave us a cost per game, plus an additional cost of $7500 mould/mold fees.*

 - We realised we didn’t need to have unique models for our game, re-using similar models from other games would work fine.